-- 1. recognize the fundamental purpose of guardianship; - 2. discuss the statutory requirements set out in North Carolina General Statute 35A and state policies and procedures set out in North Carolina Administrative Code which address the roles and responsibilities of the disinterested public agent guardian; - 3. describe the jurisdiction of the Clerk of Superior Court and venue for the hearing on the adjudication of incompetence and the appointment of a guardian; - 4. identify the procedures for petitioning the court for the adjudication of incompetence and the appointment of a guardian; - 5. explain the types of guardianships and the priority of appointment of a guardian; - 6. recognize the core activities in the Family Assessment and Change Process that provide a method of engagement and planning with the ward/the ward's family/caregivers; and - 7. list the ethical principles and guidelines for decision-making on behalf of the ward.
+- 1. recognize the purpose and scope of guardianship; - 2. identify alternatives to guardianship; - 3. discuss the statutory requirements in North Carolina General Statute 35A, and state policies in North Carolina Administrative Code that address the roles and responsibilities of the disinterested public agent guardian; - 4. describe the jurisdiction of the Clerk of Superior Court and venue for the hearing on the adjudication of incompetence and the appointment of a guardian; - 5. identify the procedures for petitioning the court for the adjudication of incompetence and the appointment of a guardian; - 6. explain the types of guardianships and the priority of appointment of guardians; and - 7. list ethical principles and guidelines the guardian may use to guide decision-making.

-Directors or assistant directors of county departments of social services, area mental health authorities, and local health departments who serve as disinterested public agent guardians.
-Social workers who provide case management responsibilities for guardianship will also find this training beneficial.
+Directors or assistant directors of county departments of social services, area mental health authorities, local health departments, and county departments on aging who serve as disinterested public agent guardians.
+Social workers, case managers other others who provide case management responsibilities for guardianship will also find this training beneficial.